jsteenbeeke/jsteenbeeke.github.io/recruiters.md

  * **[NO AGENCY RECRUITERS](/recruiters/no-agency-recruiters)**
    * No [foreign recruiters](/recruiters/no-agency-recruiters#foreign-recruiters) either
  * It's a seller's market

+Are you too important to read this wall of text but still want to pitch your job proposal to me?
+[I take bribes](/recruiters/bribes).
+If not, read on:

 Still reading?
 Good, here's a few things you need to keep in mind: